-Use accessibility features
+Use accessibility features on Mac

 Accessibility comes standard with a Mac.
 Whether you have difficulties with vision, hearing, or physical mobility, macOS includes a variety of features to help you work in alternative ways—and make your Mac even easier to use.